 Have you ever wondered what you can make with the turkey neck and giblets?
-I make a mean turkey gravy with them!
+Instead of throwing them away, use them in this Giblet Gravy Recipe!

 i’m not big on throwing things away that can be repurposed.
 I love that this recipe, helps use up these items that are most often discarded.

-This Giblet Gravy Recipe is one of the best I’ve ever had.
+This recipe is one of the best I’ve ever had.
 I actually didn’t know you could make a gravy using the bits, until I saw my British in-laws doing it.

 My Grand MIL, makes the best gravy.
 I just had to try to make it myself!